sesam-community/github-autodeployer/README.md

 * The microservice always assumes that the GitHub configuration is authoritative.
 No matter what.
 * The files are compared using the filecmp python3 library.
 Example [here.](https://stackoverflow.com/a/6681395)
 * The microservice always automatically _overwrites_ the local Sesam node configuration.
-* The microservice itself has to be part of the GitHub configuration, listed under the systems directory, with an id field matching the Sesam file naming convention.
-That is, for an id of "watcher", you should have a "watcher.conf.json" in the systems directory.
-If the microservice is not present on GitHub, the microservice will overwrite the Sesam node configuration with a new one, not containing the microservice itself, and die :-)
+* The microservice does not have to be a part of the GitHub configuration because it add itself to the configuration during its run.

 ## Environment variables